Skip to content

 16. Miscellaneous

-Sections on “User Content”, “Deletion of data” and “Deletion of your account” in the General Terms and Conditions applies insofar as these provisions are compatible with this DPA and Applicable Privacy Law.
+Sections on “User Content”, “Deletion of data” and “Deletion of your account” in the General Terms and Conditions apply insofar as those provisions are compatible with this DPA and Applicable Privacy Law.

 This DPA shall be governed by, and construed in accordance with, the provisions relating to Governing Law and Dispute Resolution as stipulated in the Terms.